 Marcus lives in NJ with his family including his wife Jackie and three daughters Mira, Lottie and Maddie, as well as their two dogs, Cleo, a rescue mix, and Lizzie, a German Shorthaired Pointer.
 He graduated with his MBA from Indiana University, and attended Stetson University for his undergrad degree.
 In his spare time, Marcus spends most of his time being a dad to his three girls as well as working toward a private pilot license.

-Christian serves as the Vice President of Finance at VPP and is a member of the Executive Leadership Team.
+Christian serves as the acting Chief Financial Officer at VPP and is a member of the Executive Leadership Team.
 In this role, he oversees the company’s operational accounting team, leads the production of financial reporting, planning and analysis and directs all treasury functions.

 Prior to VPP, he was with two start-up trading organizations in the energy and resources industry where he served as the Director of Finance since 2010.
 Before that, he spent 9+ years with Big 4 accounting firms KPMG and Deloitte in their audit practice and Capital Markets group, respectively.